kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 tlog entry created with index: 1819248
 Pushing signature to: ghcr.io/jvanz/policies/user-group-psp
 ```
 With that, the policy has been signed and pushed to the repository.
-Note that there are no byproduct keys.
+Note that there are no keys generated as a byproduct.

-### How to sign artefacts in Github workflows
+### How to sign artefacts in GitHub workflows

 `cosign` does not require the user to log on to an OIDC provider when using keyless signing
 in the context of a GitHub action environment.
 In this scenario,